|Search This Site >>

 - To purchase a plate number higher than 200, visit your local S.C.
 DMV office, or visit the SCDMV web site and click "Forms and Manuals."

-- In the section "Type of Special Plate Requested" write "Driven by the Arts."
+- On "Type of Special Plate Requested" write "Driven by the Arts."
 Complete and mail the form along with the $70 fee to the SCDMV.

 The new license plate was revealed Feb.
 6, 2007, at the Columbia Museum of Art during a sale and ceremony presented by the South Carolina Arts Foundation.